lamps24/Masters-Thesis/README.md

 # Research
-Explanation of Code used for Simulation Study Background
+Explanation of Code used for Simulation Study -

+[Background]

 I am performing a simulation study to compare methods in their ability to estimate the causal impact of a hypothetical treatment when the assignment to the treatment group is not randomized.